 <link rel="alternate" hreflang="lang_code"... > elements to your page header to tell Google all of the language and region variants of a page.
 This is useful if you don't have a sitemap or the ability to specify HTTP response headers for your site.

-Each variation of the page should include a set of
+For each variation of the page, include a set of

 <link> elements in the